sidestream-tech/unified-auctions-ui/notification-service/README.md

 - `contract` - The Ethereum Address on which your Event is
 - `abi` - A corresponding ABI file for the contract
 - `eventNames` - An array of Event names you wish to subscribe to.
 Use `*` to subscribe to all
-- `generateText` - A callback function to customize the email text.

 ## Development Setup